axolotl-chat/axolotl/docs/INSTALL.md

 It also requires the axolotl-web bundle to already be built. see [build.sh](../scripts/build.sh)

-## Mobian
+## Mobian (or Debian arm64 systems)

 **Build and Install**

-Building Axolotl for Mobian (or other Debian arm64 systems) can be done by getting the source via
+Building Axolotl on Mobian (or other Debian arm64 systems) can be done by getting the source via

 ```
 env GO111MODULE=off go get -d -u github.com/nanu-c/axolotl/